 Snoring and obstructive sleep apnea (OSA) are two of the most common sleep disorders.
 Dr. Morgan Chambers helps patients with snoring problems and sleep apnea in Lexington, KY.
-Although many do not realize that a dentist can treat sleep apnea, this is a common concern that Dr. Chambers can treat.
-You can get treatment at our office if you need to treat mild symptoms.
+Although many don’t realize that a dentist can treat sleep apnea, it’s a common concern that Dr. Chambers knows all about.

-Dr. Chambers can use oral appliances to open the airways and prevent apnea.
+Dr. Chambers can treat mild symptoms using oral appliances.
+An oral device can open the airway to prevent apneas.
 She will work with you to find the right treatment for your needs.

 Symptoms of Sleep Apnea

 Obstructive sleep apnea is a type of sleep-disordered breathing.
-It occurs when the upper airway is repeatedly blocked during sleep.
+It happens when your upper airway is repeatedly blocked during sleep.
 Doctors characterize it by loud snoring, choking or gasping for air during sleep, and excessive daytime sleepiness.

-Other signs and symptoms may include dry mouth, insomnia, morning headaches, and memory and attention problems.
-If you have any of these symptoms, seek medical advice as soon as possible.
+Other signs and symptoms include dry mouth, insomnia, morning headaches, and memory and attention problems.
+Seek medical advice as soon as possible when you notice any of these symptoms.
 The most common signs of sleep apnea include the following:

 - Excessive daytime sleepiness